IBM-Cloud/docs/services/mobileaccess/protecting-resources-local.md

 Initialize the {{site.data.keyword.amashort}} client SDKs with the real URL of your {{site.data.keyword.Bluemix_notm}} application, and use the localhost (or IP address) in each of your requests.
 See the following samples.

 Replace the region with the appropriate region.
+See the code examples for the correct syntax.

-Replace the *appGUID* and *bluemixAppRoute* values with the values obtained in [Before you begin](#before-you-begin).
+Replace the *appGUID* and *bluemixAppRoute* values.
+For information on obtaining these values, see [Before you begin](#before-you-begin).

 You might need to change `localhost` to an actual IP address of your development server in the following examples.

 ### Android
 {: #android}

 ```Java
 String baseRequestUrl = "http://localhost:3000";
 String bluemixAppRoute = "http://myapp.mybluemix.net";